vboyev-MSFT/defender-docs/defender-endpoint/android-whatsnew.md

 - Network Protection feature is enabled by default for all users

 Network protection on Microsoft Defender for Endpoint is now generally available.
 Network protection provides protection against rogue Wi-Fi related threats, rogue hardware like pineapple devices, and rogue certificates.
 It notifies the user if a related threat is detected.
-Users also see a guided experience to connect to secure networks and change networks when they're connected to an unsecure connection.
+Users also see a guided experience to connect to secure networks and change networks when they're connected to an insecure connection.

 > [!IMPORTANT]
 > **This feature is now enabled by default for all users.** As a result, users will be able to see a network protection card in the Defender for Endpoint app, along with App Protection and Web Protection.
 Users are also required to provide location permission to complete the set up.
 Administrators can change the default value for network protection if they decide not to use it via the Intune App Configuration policies.